 A large majority of the costs of the arbitration to be incurred by SASL or the Company are payable only in the event there is an award in favour of SASL and will be paid out of the proceeds of any such award.
 These costs include certain fees and other expenses incurred in connection with the arbitration, including the Fund's portion of any recoveries received pursuant to the arbitration proceedings or any settlement with Bolivia, the contingent success fee payable to SASL's lead arbitration counsel and other commitments.
 These fees, costs and expenses will be paid out of any such award, thus potentially reducing funds received by SASL by as much as one-third of the amount of any award in its favour.

 San Antonio property, Mexico

-The Company is seeking a joint venture partner for this property.
 No exploratory work has been conducted at San Antonio since 2011, as the Company's exploration efforts have been focused on the Gold Springs project.

 Results of operations